Characters: Cardfight Vanguard Anime

 - In a much more light-hearted manner, every appearance he makes in Season 2 is a part of one.

-- Ineffectual Sympathetic Villain: In Season 2.
+- Ineffectual Sympathetic Villain: From Season 2 onwards.
 He just keeps trying without success.

 - Japanese Pronouns: Uses 'ore-sama', which ought to tell you what he's like.